ttorre1904/so4t_inactive_users/README.md

 Three reports are generated:
 * `all_users_inactive_for_##_days.csv` - as the name implies, this is all users who have not logged in within the specified number of days
 * `contributing_users_inactive_for_##_days.csv` - this is a subset of the `all_users` report, and includes only users who have contributed content.
 The use case for this report is identifying a subset of inactive users who might be adversely impacted if their account was deleted (i.e. they'd lose their user profile, reputation gains, content attribution, etc.)
 * `noncontributing_users_inactive_for_##_days.csv` - this is a subset of the `all_users` report, including only users who have *not* contributed any content; in other words, the delta between the `all_users` and `contributing_users` reports.
-It's likely that these users can be safely deleted; and, if they're deleted prematurely (or in error), they can simply register for a new account and create a new user profile without experiencing any loss of reputation points, contribut attribution, etc.
+It's likely that these users can be safely deleted; and, if they're deleted prematurely (or in error), they can simply register for a new account and create a new user profile without experiencing any loss of reputation points, content attribution, etc.

 ## Support, security, and legal